farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 The character's condition imposes narrative restrictions as to what the character can or cannot do.

 When the 4 segments of the `condition clock` are filled, the PC is taken out for the scene and their condition clock is cleared.
+Because they were taken out, the next scenes should handle how the character's recovery is going to happen in the fiction.

 ## Recovery

 As time passes, PCs will get better, and their condition will improve.

 If the fiction allows it, once per session clear 1 segment off a PC's condition clock.
+Also update the condition text to represent the character's current condition.

 ## Progression

 As a campaign evolves over time, so will the characters.
 So at the end of every session, you can update a character's `details` to represent how they grow over the course of the campaign.

-Also, the GM can award the group a new `action dot` for the players to invest in their character's action when a significant event happened in the campaign.
-This will make the PCs significantly stronger, or more versatile, so use this with parsimony.
+When a big event is concluded in the story, the GM can decide to award the group a new `talent dot`.

+Players invest those talent dots to make their characters stronger and more versatile.

+A talent either gives the PC a new `action dot`, or a situational talent in the form of `+1 [d6/position/effect] when ______` that gives an action roll bonus in very specific situations.

 ## Fortune Rolls